 It's important to start the hiring process early, because you want adequate time to train your new employees.
 For example, if you need extra staff for the holiday season, start advertising for it as soon as summer is over, said Steve Pritchard, HR consultant for giffgaff.

 "You need to be realistic about how long your seasonal staff will need to get to grips with their responsibilities, and it's better to be safe than sorry," he said.

 2. Decide if you need an employee or a contractor.

 Worker classification is an incredibly important part of taking on any hired help.
 Depending on the type of business you run, you may have a choice between bringing in a regular employee and an independent contractor.

 "Whether it's long- or short-term, judge your demand and decide which [type of worker] you need," said Steve DelVecchia, founder of online staffing platform Adaptive Professional Solutions.

-Recruit with social media
+3. Recruit with social media and word of mouth.

 "Leverage what your marketing team has already done to market yourself as an employer on social media," Reuter told Business News Daily.
 "Social media shows [candidates] what it's like to be there.
 You can publish photos on social networks showing the behind-the-scenes, day-to-day culture.
 It's more believable, especially to the younger generation."